Neighborhood Service Organization

 YIP MEMBER HONORED BY NICKELODEON

-YIP member Dequan O’Neal is featured during the month of February on the Teen Nick website for being a recipient of the Halo Award.
+YIP member Dequan O’Neal was featured during the month of February on the Teen Nick website for being a recipient of the Halo Award.
 As part of this honor, he will present a check of $5,000 to NSO's Youth Initiatives Project on behalf of Nickelodeon.
 More information on the Halo Award can be found here.

 Please note that our corporate offices and several services are NOW located at the NSO Bell Building